Beehive Documentation

 Using Your Project Environment

-1. Activate the environment file:
+1. Activate the environment:

-source project.env
+source my_project.env

-1. Create or update your conda environment:
+1. Save your environment:

 PyTorch Installation